smohr1824/Graphs/README.md

 Graphs are represented by the Network class.
 Clusters are represented by HashSet&lt;uint&gt;, where the uint is a vertex id.
 Graphs are loaded via the static NetworkSerializer class, while the similar ClusterSerializer class exists for clusters.

-Mulitlayer graphs are implemented via the MultilayerNetwork class and serialized via the MultilayerNetworkSerializer class.
+Multilayer graphs are implemented via the MultilayerNetwork class and serialized via the MultilayerNetworkSerializer class.
 Multilayer graphs explicitly store intralayer and non-node coupled interlayer edges in adjacency lists.
 Node coupled interlayer edges are supported algorithmically.
 Node coupling may be limited to a single aspect.
 When so constrained, node coupling may be further limited to ordinal coupling, herein defined as a layer immediately adjacent to the source layer.
+Elementary layers may be flattened to create a supra-adjacency matrix if and only if the multilayer network is node-aligned.
+The capability to pad non-node-aligned networks when creating this matrix is planned.

 ### Serialization Format
 Each line of a graph represents an edge adjacency list.
 The first uint is the from vertex, followed by the delimiter character, followed by,